fanlyang/Case-Study/Abstract.md

-# Toward Unified Acceleration in Classical, Quantum, and AI Computation
+# Toward hybrid Acceleration in Classical, Quantum, and AI Computation

 The approaching limits of classical computing are rendering large-scale scientific simulations and complex engineering computations prohibitively time-consuming.
 To overcome current computational bottlenecks, next-generation paradigms are essential.